AIcodeAcademy/AgentBlueprints/architect/output.builder.scaffold.sample.md

-# Builder Document for TaskList
+# Builder Document for scaffold TaskList solution

-This is a document for an agent to build the foundation of the **TaskList** project.
+This is a document for an Builder agent to plan the scaffold of the **TaskList** project.

 **NO FEATURES ARE GENERATED HERE; ONLY PROJECT STRUCTURE, DEPENDENCIES, AND CI/CD.**